paulrobello/parllama/README.md

 ## About
 PAR LLAMA is a TUI application designed for easy management and use of Ollama based LLMs.
-The application was built with [Textual](https://textual.textualize.io/) and [Rich](https://github.com/Textualize/rich?tab=readme-ov-file)
+The application was built with [Textual](https://textual.textualize.io/) and [Rich](https://github.com/Textualize/rich?tab=readme-ov-file) and runs on all major OS's including but not limited to Windows, Windows WSL, Mac, and Linux.

 ### Screenshots
 Supports Dark and Light mode as well as custom themes.